auca/com.410/Practice_Tasks/Practice_01.md

 For the first GitHub Checkpoint, you need to prepare, commit, and push Problems 1 through 3 and all the Homework problems for Lab 1 to your private course repository on GitHub.
 You have to get the repository from the instructor if you don't have one.
-Submit the last commit ID without any extra characters on Canvas, pointing to the snapshot where all the problems were ready.
+Submit the last commit URL without any extra characters on Canvas, pointing to the snapshot where all the problems were ready.
 You may make new commits and resubmit before the deadline multiple times.